McCartney presents eco-manifesto at Paris Fashion Week show

 There was — for once — a little time to waste, given that many guests of the Japanese house arrived early owing to fears of being caught in traffic jams around the late French President Jacques Chirac’s memorial ceremony.

-Designer Chitose Abe delivered a typically fashion-forward aesthetic for spring with extra layering and large volumes in skirts.
+Designer and house founder Chitose Abe delivered a typically fashion-forward aesthetic for spring with extra layering and large volumes in skirts.

 The 43 looks were a study in finding harmony and unity in dissonance.